Rod Coronado: Early life and activism

 Coronado designed and led the Animal Liberation Front's early 1990s campaign against the fur industry and its supporting research institutions, known as Operation Bite Back.
 The first attack, in June 1991, was arson on Oregon State University's experimental mink farm, burning research records and leading to the facility's closure.
-Within a week, the another attack firebombed the Edmonds, Washington, Northwest Farm Food Cooperative, which supplied mink feed.
+Within a week, another attack firebombed the Edmonds, Washington, Northwest Farm Food Cooperative, which supplied mink feed.
 In August, activists attacked a Washington State University mink farm.
 In February 1992, Coronado and two other Animal Liberation Front activists burned a Michigan State University mink research center, causing $200,000 in damages and incinerating 32 years of research.
 In 1995, Coronado was sentenced to 57 months of jail, three years probation, and a $2 million fine.
 Coronado had said that he was not involved in the attack apart from serving as a spokesperson for the Animal Liberation Front, and took the lesser charge of aiding in the attack to avoid a trial and drop charges from other attacks.
 Only 25 years later did Coronado admit to being the attack's sole perpetrator.
 The campaign continued during his imprisonment with a focus on freeing animals rather than economic sabotage.
 The 1992 federal Animal Enterprise Protection Act, which was built to protect animal-based businesses, had been crafted largely in response to Coronado.
 While in prison, Coronado created and wrote the magazine Strong Hearts.

 Following threats of mountain lions looming in the foothills of Tucson, the Arizona Game and Fish Department announced a hunt within the Sabino Canyon area on March 10, 2004.
 With split scientific opinion on the merit of lion relocation and ten days of protests, the department attempted to move the lions but found few tracks.
 The climax of the protests was Coronado's arrest, on March 24, for spreading lion scent in the park to sabotage tracking dogs.
 The hunt was called off four days later.
 Coronado, Earth First activist Matthew Crozier, and an Esquire journalist accompanying them were charged with trespassing during an emergency order of closure and interfering with an officer.
 From 2006 to 2007, Coronado served eight months of a ten-month federal sentence.